ricardojmendez/spec-kit/templates/commands/specify.md

 - Keywords like "issue #42", "ticket 123", "for issue 1234"
 - Direct number references: "spec 42", "number 99"
 - **Natural language patterns combining prefix and number:**

+  **Detection algorithm (use in order):**

+  1. **First, look for adjacent prefix + number** (most common):
+     - Pattern: `[prefix_keyword] [number]` appearing together
+     - Examples: "feature 303", "bugfix 666", "hotfix 42", "fix 123"
+     - If found: Extract both prefix and number, done.

+  2. **If not found, scan the entire input more broadly**:
+     - Search **anywhere** in the input for prefix keywords:
-  - "feature 303" → extract prefix `feature/` and number `303`
+       - "feature" or "features" → `feature/`
-  - "bugfix 666" → extract prefix `bugfix/` and number `666`
+       - "bugfix" or "bug fix" or "fix" → `bugfix/`
-  - "hotfix 42" → extract prefix `hotfix/` and number `42`
+       - "hotfix" or "hot fix" → `hotfix/`
-  - "fix 123" → extract prefix `bugfix/` and number `123` (normalize "fix" to "bugfix")
+       - "chore" → `chore/`
+       - "refactor" or "refactoring" → `refactor/`
+     - Search **anywhere** in the input for number patterns: "#221", "221", "issue 221", "ticket 221", "spec 221", "number 221"
-  - "chore 999" → extract prefix `chore/` and number `999`
+     - If BOTH prefix keyword AND number found: Combine them
+     - If only number found: Extract just the number (auto-prefix from config)
+     - If only prefix keyword found: Ignore (not enough information)

+  3. **Handle conflicts** (if multiple prefix keywords found):
+     - Use the keyword that appears closest to the number
+     - If equidistant, prefer more specific: "bugfix" > "fix"
+     - If still tied, use first occurrence (left to right)

+  **This handles all these patterns:**
+  - "feature 303 add cart" ✓ (adjacent)
+  - "This is feature 221" ✓ (adjacent within sentence)
+  - "For issue #221, make it a feature" ✓ (separated, closest keyword)
+  - "#221 feature" ✓ (separated, number first)
+  - "issue #221" ✓ (just number)
+  - "Add shopping cart feature 303" ✓ (adjacent but later in sentence)

 **Examples of user input with spec number:**

-- "Add user authentication --spec-number 42"
+- "Add user authentication --spec-number 42" (explicit parameter)
-- "Fix login timeout for issue #123" (extract `123`)
+- "Fix login timeout for issue #123" (extract `123` only)
-- "Implement payment API as spec 1234" (use `1234`)
+- "Implement payment API as spec 1234" (extract `1234` only)
-- "Add search feature --spec-number 99 --branch-prefix feature/"
+- "Add search feature --spec-number 99 --branch-prefix feature/" (explicit parameters)
-- "feature 303 add shopping cart" (extract prefix `feature/` and number `303`)
+- "feature 303 add shopping cart" (extract `feature/` and `303` - adjacent pattern)
-- "bugfix 666 fix payment timeout" (extract prefix `bugfix/` and number `666`)
+- "bugfix 666 fix payment timeout" (extract `bugfix/` and `666` - adjacent pattern)
+- "This is feature 221" (extract `feature/` and `221` - adjacent pattern in sentence)
+- "For issue #221, make it a feature" (extract `feature/` and `221` - separated, keyword closest to number)
+- "Add hotfix 42 for critical bug" (extract `hotfix/` and `42` - adjacent pattern)
+- "#999 chore cleanup old files" (extract `chore/` and `999` - number first, then keyword)

 **If spec number is specified:**

-1. Extract the number from the user input
-2. **If using natural language pattern** (e.g., "feature 303"):
+1. **Scan and extract** using the detection algorithm above:
+   - Look for adjacent patterns first (e.g., "feature 303")
+   - If not found, scan entire input for separated keywords and numbers
-   - Extract the prefix type (feature, bugfix, hotfix, fix, chore, etc.)
+   - Extract both prefix type and number if found together

+2. **Process extracted values:**
    - Normalize "fix" to "bugfix/" for consistency
+   - Normalize "bug fix" to "bugfix/" for consistency
+   - Normalize "hot fix" to "hotfix/" for consistency
    - Add trailing slash to create proper prefix (e.g., "feature" → "feature/")
-   - Extract the number following the prefix type
-   - Remove the entire pattern from the feature description before processing
-3. Validate the number is a positive integer
+   - Validate the number is a positive integer

+3. **Clean the feature description:**
-4. Remove the spec number specification from the feature description before processing
+   - Remove the spec number from the description (e.g., "221" or "#221" or "issue 221")
-5. Pass the number to the script using the appropriate parameter:
-   - Bash: `--spec-number 42`
-   - PowerShell: `-SpecNumber 42`
-6. If a prefix was also extracted from the natural language pattern, pass it too:
+   - Remove the prefix keyword if it was used as a branch type indicator (e.g., remove "feature" from "This is feature 221" to get "This is")
+   - Clean up any resulting double spaces or hanging prepositions

+4. **Pass to script:**
-   - Bash: `--spec-number 303 --branch-prefix "feature/"`
+   - Bash: `--spec-number 42` and optionally `--branch-prefix "feature/"`
-   - PowerShell: `-SpecNumber 303 -BranchPrefix "feature/"`
+   - PowerShell: `-SpecNumber 42` and optionally `-BranchPrefix "feature/"`

 **If no spec number is specified:** The script will auto-increment from the highest existing spec number (default behavior).